| updated 10/9/2001 USGP Start PageBAR aero detail: Uploaded

 cause a lot of drag as well as lift (positive).
 Finally, notice

+the exhaust exit at the right rear.
 The Sauber team had two nose-wing configurations prepared

 for use.
 The end plates, however, look about the same.
 The front